 Investment management expenses are defined as any expenses incurred in relation to the management of pension fund assets and financial instruments entered into in relation to the management of fund assets.
-This includes expenses directly invoiced by investment managers, custody fees and any fees payable to fund managers which are deducted from fund assets together with a recharge of costs incurred by LCC in provision of treasury management services to the Fund.
+This includes expenses directly invoiced by investment managers, custody fees and any fees payable to fund managers which are deducted from fund assets.
 Transaction costs for all categories of investment, other than directly held property, are included within investment management expenses.
 All investment management expenses are accounted for on an accruals basis.

-External investment manager and custodian fees are agreed in the respective mandates governing their appointments.
+Fees of the external investment managers, including the Local Pensions Partnership, and custodian are agreed in the respective mandates governing their appointments.
 Broadly, these are based on the market value of investments under their management and therefore increase or reduce as the value of these investments change.